cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 server started at http://localhost:3001
 ```

-Now you can test the endpoints.
+Now test the endpoints.
 Omit the `| jq` beautifier if it is not installed on your system:

 <CodeGroup>
 <CodeGroupItem title="status" active>